Samsung/tizen-docs/docs/application/design/wearable/visual-design/animation.md

 ## Consistent flow

-When transitioning between screens, use consistent animations to indicate whether the transition is at a higher, lower, or the same navigational level.
-Likewise, use the same animation to express the same meaning when animating components in the screen.
+When transitioning between screens, use consistent animations to indicate whether the transition is at a higher, lower, or equivalent navigational level.
+Likewise, when animating components in the screen, use the same animation to express the same meaning.

 -   **Clearly express visual hierarchy**